westny/dronalize/README.md

 python -m preprocessing.preprocess_highway.py --dataset 'highD' --path 'path/to/datasets'
 ```

-By default, these script will save the preprocessed data in the `data` directory, this can be changed by specifying the `--output-dir` argument.
+By default, these scripts will save the preprocessed data in the `data` directory, this can be changed by specifying the `--output-dir` argument.
 There is an option to use threading for faster processing by setting the `--use-threads` flag that we recommend for efficient processing.

 There are additional **default** arguments in the respective configuration files within the `preprocessing/config` directory that should not be changed to facilitate consistency across different studies.